Annual Compliance in Hong Kong

 - The private limited companies of Hong Kong must sustain the accounting transactions' detailed records to determine the business's assessable profits.

-- The records or documents must be maintained for at least seven years from the transaction period.
+- The records or necessary papers must be maintained for at least seven years from the transaction period.

-- It is required to maintain all the documents and records for a private limited company that includes company sealing, incorporation certificates, identification documents, share registers, updated financial records, members register, minutes of all the meetings for its members and directors, share certificates for the business organization.
+- It is required to maintain all the necessary papers and records for a private limited company that includes company sealing, incorporation certificates, identification necessary papers, share registers, updated financial records, members register, minutes of all the meetings for its members and directors, share certificates for the business organization.

-- All the business owners must renew their registration documents one month before the expiry date once every three years on an annual basis.
+- All the business owners must renew their registration necessary papers one month before the expiry date once every three years on an annual basis.

 - All the business persons must follow all the annual filing requirements and deadlines of Hong Kong’s tax authority and Companies Registry.